MarkusZoppelt/scripts/install_arch.md

 `passwd mz`

-Install sudo (base-devel) and the boot loader grub and os-prober:
+Install sudo (base-devel) and the boot loader grub:

-`pacman -S sudo grub-bios os-prober`
+`pacman -S sudo grub-bios`

 Allow the system user to use sudo and run commands (temporary) as root: